The Essential Guide to Opening Your Cottage This Spring

 Do a Thorough Inspection of Your Cottage

 Once you get to the cottage, you’ll need to check both the cottage itself and the immediate surrounding areas for any potential issues that have developed over the winter.
 For example, tree branches may have grown or come loose, so you’ll need to deal with them before they fall down and damage your cottage.
+You’ll need to do the following to make sure your cottage is still in good shape:- Check the roof for any holes or missing shingles.

 - Examine the windows to make sure nothing is broken and none of the screens have holes.